Answers to frequently asked questions

 What is RAHI?

 The Rural Alaska Honors Institute (RAHI) is a six-week summer bridging program that assists students in making the academic and social transition between high school and college.
-RAHI is for college-bound juniors and seniors who are willing to work hard and learn first-hand what it takes to succeed in college.
+RAHI is for college-bound students currently in their junior or senior year.
+They must be willing to work hard and learn first-hand what it takes to succeed in college.

 RAHI Mission Statement